5 Best Password Managers for Linux in 2024: Safe + Intuitive

 • Secure password sharing.

 NordPass’s auto-saving and auto-filling performed well in my tests.
-Whenever I visited a website and made a new account, l just had to click on the Save button on the pop-up NordPass issued — I could then log into that account with just a few clicks later on.
+Whenever I visited a website and made a new account, l just had to click on the Save button on the pop-up NordPass issued.
+It also works on the desktop app, meaning Linux users can save credentials for encrypted documents, programs, and more.
 You can also save personal details like your credit card and phone number.
-However, I found auto filling these wasn’t as intuitive as it was on RoboForm.
+However, I found auto-filling these wasn’t as intuitive or effective as it was on RoboForm.

-NordPass comes with a free version and a Premium plan (which costs $1.29 / month).
-There’s also a Family plan (which costs $3.69 / month).
+NordPass comes with a free version and a Premium plan (which costs $1.24 / month).
+There’s also a Family plan (which costs $2.68 / month).
 The free version provides unlimited password storage, but you can only be logged into one device at a time.
-The Premium plan adds the password health checker, data breach scanner, 3 GB of secure file storage, and emergency access for an unlimited number of devices, and the Family plan includes the same features as the Premium plan for 6 users.
+The Premium plan adds the password health checker, data breach scanner, 3 GB of secure file storage, email masking, and emergency access for an unlimited number of devices, and the Family plan includes the same features as the Premium plan for 6 users.

 Bottom Line:

-NordPass provides a straightforward password manager for a wide range of Linux distros.
+NordPass provides a straightforward password manager with a desktop app that works on all major Linux distros.
 It comes with a good range of features, including a decent password health checker and dark web monitor, and it’s available for a pretty low cost.
 You can try NordPass on a 30-day free trial and with a 30-day money-back guarantee.

 Read our full NordPass review

-5. Keeper — Good Security, Linux-Compatible Apps, and Advanced 2FA
+5. Keeper — Good Security, Advanced 2FA & Decent Developer Tools

 Security